In too big of a rush to watch the video?

 2. MAKE YOURSELF VULNERABLE.

 Of course, finding your story is only half the battle.
 Sometimes, even if you do know what you want to say, the message might be all wrong for your prospects.
-One of Jordan’s pet peeves is a marketing director who is set on their vision because they themselves are satisfied with it.
+One of Jordan’s pet peeves is a marketing director (or anyone on the top floor) who is set on their vision because they themselves are satisfied with it.
 They’re not always open to handing over their marketing baby, or getting feedback from creatives that they may not always want to hear.
 So when push comes to shove, what do you do when visions collide?

 It’s hard to see your perfectly-honed idea get stripped down or wiped away entirely.
 It feels very personal when that happens… but the truth is that you need creatives to step in, because internal feedback is not good enough.
 Sure, you know your work backwards and forwards and better than anyone else.
 But sometimes that is precisely the problem.